Security

 security.scopes | A list of additional OAuth2 scopes to request.
 Maximum: 10 scopes. |

-Secrets such as clientSecret, clientKey, and password are sensitive values.
+Secrets such as clientSecret, clientKey, refreshToken, and password are sensitive values.
 Do not hardcode them in your Rover files.
 Instead, use environment variable placeholders.
 Rover-CTL automatically substitutes ${VARIABLE_NAME} references with their corresponding environment variable values before sending the file to the server.

 security: